 At 2.05pm today, an unknown person attempted to contact Dover Coastguard on a marine radio channel, calling “Mayday” without identifying themselves or their location.

-As the broadcast was determined to have been sent from the Folkestone area, Rescue 1 (our only working rescue boat after last month’s engine theft from our main boat) was deployed with two senior crew and our medical officer on standby.
+As the broadcast was determined to have been sent from the Folkestone area, Rescue 1 (our only working lifeboat after last month’s engine theft from our main lifeboat) was deployed with two senior crew and our medical officer on standby.

 Dover Coastguard coordinated a search along the coast using the SAR helicopter and ground crew for any possible persons in distress.
 Rescue 1 was tasked in the direction of Dover to search along the Warren to Samphire Hoe, a task that was made difficult by increasingly choppy waters as the wind picked up.